omeka-s-modules/ValueSuggest/README.md

 Suggest values that already exist in the working Omeka installation.

-- Omeka: Property: suggest values using the current value's property
+- Omeka: Property: suggest values using the current property's values
-- Omeka: Property / Resource template: suggest values using the current value's property and current resource's template
+- Omeka: Property / Resource template: suggest values using the current property's values and current resource's template
-- Omeka: Property / Resource class: suggest values using the current value's property and current resource's class
+- Omeka: Property / Resource class: suggest values using the current property's values and current resource's class

 ### [ORCID](https://info.orcid.org/)